 WiX 3.5 provides features to integrate with Visual Studio 2005, 2008, and 2010.
 But like many add-ins, since new files are being added they certainly can’t be in use by devenv.exe.
 So when we call devenv.exe /setup as part of our install,

 Installation bootstrap applications are increasingly common as products chain dependencies like the Microsoft .NET Framework.
-Because 64-bit Windows supports both 32- and 64-bit execution, but 64-bit executables on 32-bit Windows give what some users might consider cryptic error messages,
+Because 64-bit Windows supports both 32- and 64-bit execution, but 64-bit executables on 32-bit Windows give what some users might consider cryptic error messages, installation developers often ship a 32-bit bootstrap application that runs in either environment.

 Since plans were made to ship WiX v3 in the box for Visual Studio 2010, the WiX working group has been working on fixing all outstanding bugs in the WiX v3 code base.
 Bob Arnson uploaded packages last week as a test on SourceForge and this week the following installation packages were uploaded on the v3 Beta release page.